 Interested in wildlife viewing destinations?
 Make sure to read my post Where To See Wildlife In Botswana.

 Walk around Aksum

-Aksum is one of the most popular places to visit in Ethiopia, and it is often used as the starting point for a tour of the Tigray Churches and included in a two weeks Ethiopia tour.
+Aksum is often used as the starting point for a tour of the Tigray Churches and included in a two weeks Ethiopia tour.
 The city itself has some interesting attractions – it takes no more than a day to explore all of it.

 Among the places to visit in Aksum, make sure you go to the New Church of St. Mary of Zion – it is right next to the Arabtu Ensessa Church, which is off limits to women (so I can’t really comment on it).
 St. Mary of Zion is rather large and airy, with some interesting paintings and decorations.
 There is a small annexed museum too.
 The entry fee for the whole complex is 200 Birr.